 In response to the military airstrike this week on a village in Myanmar, which is reported to have killed up to 100 people, including civilians, the chair of the Association of Southeast Asian Nations (ASEAN) on Thursday said the bloc “strongly condemns” the attack, adding: "All forms of violence must end immediately, particularly the use of force against civilians."

-Myanmar's military deposed elected members of the country's ruling party and took power in a coup d'état on February 01, 2021.
+Myanmar's military deposed elected members of the country's ruling party and took power in a coup d'état on February 1, 2021.
 President Win Myint and State Counsellor Aung San Suu Kyi were among those detained.
-In recent weeks, protests against the coup spread across the country and the military's response has become increasingly brutal.
+That March, protests against the coup began to spread across the country and the military's response became increasingly brutal.